-While sentencing has yet to occur, the impact of the case has been devastating for Insys.
-In June, the company — which had only brought one other drug to market but had others in testing — agreed to pay $225 million to settle the federal government's multiple criminal and civil charges against Insys.
+The impact of the case has been devastating for Insys.
+In June, the company — which had brought only one other drug to market but had others in testing — agreed to pay $225 million to settle the federal government’s multiple criminal and civil charges against Insys.
 Within a week, Insys filed for Chapter 11 bankruptcy.
 In August, most of its assets were sold to another company; Subsys is still being prescribed by another firm but at a much lower volume.

 Insys was the first pharmaceutical company driven to bankruptcy from lawsuits over the opioid crisis.
 Purdue Pharma, a much larger company, declared bankruptcy in September.

-Kapoor, whose fortune was once estimated at $3.3 billion, and the others convicted of racketeering in May face up to 20 years in prison.
+Kapoor’s fortune was once estimated at $3.3 billion.
 His remaining personal wealth is at great risk.
-Under federal racketeering laws, prosecutors have pushed for forfeitures of hundreds of millions of dollars gained from the illegal activity.
-That includes Kapoor's 60 percent ownership stake in the company and property purchased with illegally gained profits.
+Under federal racketeering laws, prosecutors have pushed for forfeitures of about $113 million gained from the illegal activity.

 Kristoffer Tripplaar/Alamy Stock Photo